Ibarca/Inventory_Risk_And_Stock_Coverage_Monitor/README.md

 • First expected stockout date and reach in weeks: Allowing management to assess the severity and urgency of potential stockouts and respond in time

 • ABC classification based on revenue contribution: SKUs are ranked by prior-year revenue and segmented using Pareto-based ABC classification to support effective prioritization.
-The Paretto logic used is 40-40-20
+The Pareto logic used is 40-40-20

 • Stockout risk and sales velocity segmentation: SKUs are grouped into clear risk and velocity buckets, making it easy to identify items at stockout risk as well as dead or slow-moving inventory